D8-X/d8x-cli/README.md

 ../d8x setup
 ```

+## Post-Flight Checklist
+- Consider running your own Hermes price service to reliably stream prices: [details](https://docs.pyth.network/documentation/pythnet-price-feeds/hermes).
+Feel free to contact us for recommendations.
+The service endpoint will have to be added to the configuration file (variable priceServiceWSEndpoints of the candles-service or prompt in CLI)
+- When using an external database with Linode: consider whitelisting the IP addresses of the manager/nodes and blocking other IPs

 ## Configuration Files

-Configuration files are key and the most involved part to setup D8X Perpetuals Backend:
+Configuration files are key to setup D8X Perpetuals Backend.
+Although the CLI guides you through the config,
-find out how to configure the system in the
+here you can find out details about the configuration
 [README](README_CONFIG.md).

 ## Usage Of The D8X CLI Tool